 - Monitoring and enforcement

 We've created a short video with some top tips to consider when making your planning application.

 There are many different kinds of permission for building projects.
 The Planning Portal contains extensive guidance on the permissions required for most common projects.
 If a project doesn’t fit into one of these categories, please contact us for advice.

 To improve the chances of a successful application, we offer pre-application advice.
-There are different levels of free and paid for advice that can help reduce errors and delays, although pre-application advice does not guarantee a successful application later on.
-We also manage a Cambridge City design and Conservation Panel and a South Cambridgeshire Design Enabling Panel, which can be useful for larger more complex schemes.
+There are different levels of free and paid advice that can help reduce errors and delays.
+Pre-application advice does not guarantee a successful application later on.
+We manage the Greater Cambridge Design Review Panel, which can be useful for larger or more complex schemes.

 - Current planning policy and guidance

 - Design, heritage and environment, including design standards for housing, waste and recycling, biodiversity and trees.
 This section also contains useful guidance on achieving design quality.